librenms/librenms/doc/Extensions/Oxidized.md

 $config['oxidized']['maps']['group']['os'][] = array('match' => 'edgeos', 'group' => 'wireless');
 ```

+Matching on OS requires system name of the OS.
+For example, 'match' => 'RouterOS' will not work, while 'match' => 'routeros' will.

 To override the IP Oxidized uses to poll the device, you can add the following within config.php:

 ```php